Hi! I'm Owen, a Mechanical Engineer from the National University of Singapore.

 Awarded flagship NUS Engineering Scholarship given to top 1% of freshmen, which includes a full scholarship

-of an accelerated 3-year Bachelor’s of Engineering & 1-year Master’s Programme
+accelerated 3-year Bachelor’s of Engineering & 1-year Master’s Programme

 Resume & Portfolio